-- Pain around the incision for 1to 2 weeks.
+- Pain around the incision for a few weeks.
 This pain should lessen each day.

 - Sore throat from the breathing tube that helped you breathe during surgery.
-Sucking on ice chips or gargling mayhelp soothe your throat.
+Sucking on ice chips or gargling may help soothe your throat.

 - Nausea and maybe throwing up.
-Your surgeon can write you a prescription for nausea medicine if you need it
+Your surgeon can prescribe nausea medicine if you need it.

 - Bruising or skin redness around your wound.
 This will go away on its own.

 Make sure your home is safe as you are recovering.
 For example, remove throw rugs to prevent tripping and falling.
 Be sure that you can use your shower or bath safely.
 Have someone stay with you for a few days until you are sure you can take care of yourself.

 You should be able to do most of your regular activities in 4 to 8 weeks.
 Before that:

-- Do not lift anything heavier than 10 to 15 pounds until your doctor says it is okay.
+- DO NOT lift anything heavy until your doctor says it is ok.

 Your doctor will prescribe pain medicines for you to use at home.
 If you are taking pain pills 3 or 4 times a day, try taking them at the same times each day for 3 to 4 days.
 They may be more effective this way.